milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Maple grove.md

 CH2_Emi: "Izumi?"

 Izumi: ". . .Huh?
-Oh, did you call out to me, sis?
+Oh, did you call out to me, Sis?
 What's the matter?"

 CH2_Emi: "You've been staring at the family portraits you took earlier.
-Is something about them that's bugging you?"
+Is something about them bugging you?"

 Izumi: "No, it's not that.
 If anything, I think these pictures are different."